ietf-tools/ipmc/content/english/about/trustees.md

 ---
-title: "Trustees"
+title: "IPMC Board of Directors"
 description: "this is meta description"
 draft: false
 ---

-Five IETF Trustees are selected by the NomCom, the IESG, and the ISOC Board of Trustees.
+Five IETF IPMC Directors (previously known as Trustees) are selected by the NomCom, the IESG, and the ISOC Board of Trustees.
 See [RFC 8714](https://tools.ietf.org/html/rfc8714) for more detailed information about how these appointments work.

-### Current Trustees
+### Current Directors

 **Kristin Berdan**
 Term: 2024-2026